Christa McAuliffe Planetarium

 There will be a $2.00 per student charge for out-of-district groups.

 The Planetarium cannot accept credit cards, cash or check only.

-The Planetarium is open for scheduling through the remainder of the school year.
+The Planetarium is closed for the Summer.

 The planetarium is located at Centennial High School, 2525 Mountview Drive.

 Enter through the main entrance doors which are located